Check out the latest news in "Awards & Prizes."

 You understand that your film will be viewed by our employees and our judges for evaluation.
 You also understand that any one of these employees or judges may have been or may be exploring ideas similar to yours and you hereby waive any claim that Poe Film Festival, PFA, its employees or judges may have misappropriated any ideas or portions of your submission.

-You also agree that, if your film is chosen as an Official Selection, your film will be screened to a public audience during the 2020 Poe Film Festival Pro Film Awards.
+You also agree that, if your film is chosen as an Official Selection, your film will be exhibited to the public live and-or online during the 2020 Poe Film Festival Pro Film Awards event.

 No agreement for compensation, other than prizes listed, has been implied.